jccuevas/cpp-docs.es-es/docs/parallel/amp/reference/accelerator-class.md

 ### <a name="parameters"></a>Parámetros
  `_Other`
- La `accelerator` objeto que lo copien.
+ La `accelerator` objeto que se va a copiar desde.

 ### <a name="return-value"></a>Valor devuelto
  Una referencia a este `accelerator` objeto.